 Aiming or Pointing a Laser Scope in the State of California

-Individuals can face misdemeanor charges for misusing a laser scope in California.
+Individuals can be charged with a gross misdemeanor if they misuse a laser scope in California.
 PC 417.25 also restricts the use of laser pointers.
 Individuals are not allowed to use these devices in a way that is threatening.

 Laser Scope